phymod0/mutator/README.md

 make clean && make
 ```

-After the generator is compiled supply the passwords and wordlist file with:
+After the generator is compiled supply the passwords and wordlist file as
+follows:
 ```
 cat passwords | ./generator wordlist > your_output_file
 ```